Psst! Need the Android version of this tip? Click here to find out how to detect Android viruses.

 How to remove a virus

-If you suspect your iPhone or iPad may be infected with a virus, don't panic.
-You can easily wipe your gadget and start over with factory settings.
+If you suspect your iPhone or iPad may be infected with a virus, you can easily wipe your gadget and start over with factory settings.

 Here are the steps to wipe your Apple gadget:

-- Backup your device and all of the personal data on it using iCloud or iTunes - Click here for detailed steps to backing up your smartphone.
+- Backup your device and all of the personal data on it using iCloud - Click here for detailed steps to backing up your smartphone.

 - Go to Settings >> Tap General >> Tap Reset.